This post is the first in a series giving practical advice to startups on understanding and negotiating a venture capital term sheet.

 Binding vs. Non-Binding Provisions

 It’s very important to note which portions of the term sheet are binding and which are not.
-We’ve discussed binding and non-binding provisions in a term sheet here, here and here.
+We’ve discussed binding and non-binding provisions in a term sheet here, here, and here.
 The preamble to the NVCA term sheet sets out the “No Shop/Confidentiality” provisions as binding and lists the “Counsel and Expenses” provisions in brackets indicating that sometimes they may be binding and sometimes they may not.
-The substance of these provisions are discussed here and here but the point in bringing them up now is to illustrate that some provisions in the term sheet constitute a binding legal contract while others do not.
+The substance of these provisions is discussed here and here but the point in bringing them up now is to illustrate that some provisions in the term sheet constitute a binding legal contract while others do not.

 Importantly, the NVCA model term sheet makes clear that it does not constitute a legal commitment by the VC firm to make any investment in the startup.
 Therefore, startups should recognize that execution of a term sheet, while a key milestone towards receiving funding, is mostly non-binding on the VC firm and is certainly not an assurance that any such transaction/financing will actually close.
 In some jurisdictions, a term sheet that expressly states that it is non-binding may nonetheless create an enforceable obligation to negotiate the terms set forth in the term sheet in good faith.
 A startup that thinks it can get out of a deal after the term sheet is signed (perhaps if it comes into a better offer) should realize that good faith negotiations may be required and that simply pulling out of the deal may result in legal liability.